Turkey says Kabul airport issue to "take shape" in coming days | Law-Order

 - Turkey

-Turkish Defence Minister Hulusi Akar said on Thursday that it would be beneficial for Kabul airport to remain open and that the issue will "take shape" in the coming days.
+Turkey believes it would be beneficial for Kabul airport to remain open and the issue will "take shape" in the coming days, Defence Minister Hulusi Akar said on Thursday as talks continued on Turkey running the airport.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)